diegozanon/blode/README.md

 > blode new my-blog-folder
 > cd my-blog-folder
 > blode build
-> blode deploy
+> blode publish
 ```

 ## How does it work?

 The Node.js application reads the blog posts written with the [Markdown](http://daringfireball.net/projects/markdown/) syntax and compile them to HTML.
 It also minifies CSS, JS, pre-render pages to improve SEO and gzip contents before uploading to Amazon S3.
-If you don't want to host on AWS, you can deploy manually to another service.
+If you don't want to host on AWS, you can publish manually to another service.

 ## Why a static site generator and not Wordpress?
 You can use [Jekyll](http://jekyllrb.com/) or [another](http://www.sitepoint.com/6-static-blog-generators-arent-jekyll/) static website generator, but please, don't use Wordpress for blogging!
 Static websites don't need a dedicated server neither a database.
 A serverless blog means an extremely fast and cheap website.
 Also, you don't need to worry about security and server updates.
 You can read more reasons [here](http://www.sitepoint.com/wordpress-vs-jekyll-might-want-make-switch/).